DPE dispersions

 With the DPE-method, block copolymers are synthesized in a two step process.
 In the first step an oligomeric, hydrophilic precursor is synthesized from hydrophilic monomers (like acrylates, methacrylates and methylmethacrylates), 1,1-Diphenylethylene and an peroxodisulfate initiator.

-• The functionalized dispersion particles can be locally deposited onto galvanized substrates to realize a better corrosion protection.
+• Their functionalized dispersion particles can be locally addressed on galvanized substrates and thus achieve a corrosion-inhibiting effect.

-• Through their micellular structure the nucleation and the growth of calcium carbonate and barium sulfate nanoparticles can be controlled.
-Different particle morphologies and mineral hollow spheres can be produced.
+• Due to their special micellar structure, both the nucleation and the particle growth of calcium carbonate and barium sulphate nanoparticles can be controlled; various particle morphologies and hollow mineral spheres can be produced.